BUSTER-21/examples/api_documentation/docs/source/examples/fetch_output.rst

   .. note::

     The API response will have a unique **Live Context** object for each entity.
-Use the context id (also referred as Connected Source id) of corresponding output data type within **outputContexts** JSON array to get the output for an entity via :doc:`Raw points API </examples/raw_points>`.
+Use the context id (also referred as Connected Source id) of corresponding output data type within **outputContexts** JSON array to get the output for an entity via :doc:`Signal Data API </examples/raw_points>`.

     For example, use **919892128768741376.919887302722867200** as Connected Source id to get predictions data for entity **eeeeeeeeeeee**.